 A single truck accident can have multiple responsible parties.
 The truck driver is the most apparent, but their employer, the trucking company, could also be liable for negligent hiring practices or poor training.
 Other potential parties include the company that loaded the freight, the mechanics responsible for vehicle maintenance, or even the manufacturer of a defective truck part.
 Identifying every party that played a role is critical because each may carry its own insurance policy.
 A thorough investigation into all these areas is essential to ensure you can pursue full compensation for your injuries.
 Our firm handles these complex personal injury cases and can help you identify every party at fault.

-Navigating Federal and State Regulations
+Understanding Key Federal and State Trucking Laws

 Commercial trucking is a heavily regulated industry for a reason—these massive vehicles pose a significant risk to others on the road.
 Both federal and Missouri state laws dictate everything from how many hours a driver can be on the road to how often a truck must be inspected and maintained.
 For example, trucking companies are required to perform background checks on their drivers.
 If they hire someone with a poor driving record who then causes an accident, the company can be held responsible.
 An attorney who understands these specific regulations can use evidence like driver logs, maintenance records, and company hiring files to build a strong case on your behalf.
 If you have questions, please contact our office for guidance.

-Know Your Rights After a Truck Accident
+What Are Your Rights After a Truck Accident?

 After a collision with a commercial truck, it’s easy to feel overwhelmed and unsure of what to do next.
 The most important thing to remember is that you have rights.
 Understanding what you’re entitled to is the first step toward protecting your future and getting the support you need to recover.
 The legal process can seem complicated, but it’s built to help you get back on your feet.
 This involves seeking compensation for your losses, dealing with powerful insurance companies, and meeting strict legal deadlines.
 Knowing what to expect can give you a sense of control during a difficult time and help you make informed decisions for yourself and your family.